 Battleborn is the new franchise of Gearbox Software.
 After completing Borderlands 2 a new team was formed.
 Everything they had learned from creating the Borderlands games, they could put to use with Battleborn.
 Just like with the Borderlands franchise Gearbox once again wants to push themselves and create a whole new genre.
 By blending different game types they are aiming for the ultimate Hero Shooter.
 Battleborn is the reason why Gearbox Software didn’t jump to Borderlands 3.

 Battleborn is a hero shooter, you still play like any other FPS (First Person Shooter), although there are some melee characters.
-Battleborn isn’t like other MOBA’s with 3 lanes or something like that.
+Battleborn isn’t like other MOBAs with 3 lanes or something like that.
 You aren’t taking down turrets to get inside the enemy base.
 Those elements have been updated to fit the FPS genre.

-Battleborn is set into the distant future.
+Battleborn is set in the distant future.
 The galaxy is falling apart.
 As the stars and planets are dying all species that are capable of space travel gather around the last remaining star.
-With all these different entities in one place they all want something to say about how they need to proceed.
-One wants to save the planet while a other says they need to let fate run its course.
+With all these different entities in one place, they all want something to say about how they need to proceed.
+One wants to save the planet while the other says they need to let fate run its course.

 - Jennerit Empire

 These factions will have several heroes to choose from, each in their own class and with unique abilities.
 These classes are Assault, Defender & Support.
 There is a debate going on about if you have to play with fixed classes.
 We do know there is a Rock/Paper/Scissors balance mechanic in place, so there is always a way to counter your opponents.
 Gearbox will create a giant roster of playable characters for Battleborn.

 During the Pax South 2015 Panel, they showed a slide containing 30 slots.
 The development team also stated that it takes up to 100 man weeks to create a single character.
 Yup, that’s a lot!